Junqueras: Catalan separatist in dock who became lawmaker

 Behind bars since November 2017 after choosing to remain in Spain rather than escape following Catalonia's failed declaration of independence, the trial propelled the lifelong supporter of secession back into the spotlight.

+In his last comments to Spain's Supreme Court on Wednesday, Junqueras remained defiant.

+"Voting... and defending the republic from a parliament can not be a crime," he said.
-"If at any time I put a bit of passion into my explanations, please understand," the 50-year-old told Spain's Supreme Court in February.

-"It's because they've not been letting me speak for a year and a half and I need to express myself, given how much I like talking," he said before launching into a passionate defence for 90 minutes.
+In February he told the court, "if at any time I put a bit of passion into my explanations... it's because they've not been letting me speak for a year and a half," before launching into a passionate defence for 90 minutes.

-Another way of expressing himself was standing in a general election on April 28 and being voted to Spain's lower house along with three other defendants who are also in jail.
+Another way of expressing himself was standing in a general election on April 28 and being voted in to Spain's lower house, along with three other defendants who are also in jail.
 They were all subsequently suspended from parliament.

 But that wasn't the end.
 On May 26, Junqueras was elected to the European Parliament and hopes to keep that post, though how that will happen remains to be seen.